acieroid/scala-am/README.md

 scalaam/test
 ```

 This repository is monitored by a CI-system.
-Upon every push to this repository, the test suite is run on a specific
+Upon every push and pull request to this repository, the test suite is run on a set of
-part of the test suite.
-In addition, the full test suite is run over night.
+randomly selected benchmark programs (Scala-AM tests on action).
+In addition, the full test suite is run over night (Daily Scala-AM tests).

 Current status:
 <!-- https://github.com/badges/shields -->